tylerbutler/engineer/engineer/docs_source/dev/theme_creation.rst

 ``use_foundation`` *(optional)*
     Indicates whether the theme makes use of the Foundation CSS library included in Engineer.
 Defaults to ``False``.

+    .. deprecated:: 0.6.0
+       This setting is obsolete and ignored.
+Themes should now use

 .. _theme use_jquery: